eubr-bigsea/lemonade/About-Lemonade.md

 The platform ClowdFlows [R5] is a cloud-based web application for distributed computing (with batch or real-time processing mode).
 It allows to create and perform data mining workflows through visual programming.
 An application in visual programming is constructed by “dragging and dropping” graphical elements instead of writing the source code as text.
 The ClowdFlows for batch processing uses MapReduce programming model through DiscoMLL library.
 MapReduce programming simplifies execution of parallel and distributed processing to multiples machines.

 Mention Azure Machine Learning Studio [R6] is a cloud service that enables to easily build, deploy, and share predictive analytics solutions.
 There’s no code required, but needs commercial license to use whole functions and tools.
 Azure provides visual workflows with state of the art algorithms, that can be run in parallel/cloud.

-In none these platforms Apache Spark was evaluated.
-Its reveals the potentiality of new platforms.

 ## <a name="target-users"></a> Target users
 Todo